raphaelbs/esp32-cam-ai-thinker/README.md

 # A.I.
 Thinker ESP32-CAM

 The goal of this repository is to centralize information and examples for the A.I.
-Thinker ESP32-CAM.
+Thinker ESP32-CAM ([check it specifications here](./docs/about-esp32-cam.md)).

 <img src="https://www.open-electronics.org/wp-content/uploads/2018/10/ESP32-CAM.jpg" width="auto" height="200" alt="A.I.
 Thinker ESP32-CAM" />